 Business leaders can’t expect that their Salesforce dashboards are reliable if the sales team and other Salesforce users haven’t been provided Salesforce training (due to lack of budget or priority), and the business processes haven’t been reviewed from a Salesforce perspective.
 The Salesforce Administrator feels like an army of one – attempting to convince the sales team to use Salesforce.

 Lack of technology support

-Lack of confidence in the technology (shiny object syndrome)
+Lack of confidence in the technology (Shiny object syndrome)

-Even if your CEO is on board with Salesforce and pushing for people to use it, you may still experience poor user adoption rates.
+Even if your CEO is on board with Salesforce and pushing people to use it, you may still experience poor user adoption rates.
 This is because users are often easily distracted by new technology that comes out when they haven’t adopted or aren’t using Salesforce in a way that works well with their routine tasks.

-Many low user adoption scenarios can be resolved with a little bit of basic know-how that does not require you to buy additional apps:
+Many low-user adoption scenarios can be resolved with a little bit of basic know-how that does not require you to buy additional apps:

 - Demonstrate the value